twistedpeer/fear-v/README.md

 cd demo/testsw-297
 ```

+Please note, that all three demos are really large and take between 5 and 20 hours on a 12 core / 24 thread AMD Threadripper PRO machine to finish.

 #### Part 1: Permanent Single-Bit Fault Simulation
 The first demo simulates single-bit permanent instruction, GPR and CSR faults.
 It can be run with:
 ```